zen

 #zen #meditation #zenmeditation #enlightened #enlightenment #zenfools #photography

-Master: “Right and wrong are also illusions.”
+Master: “The eye and the ear are also it.”

 ©Boo Ahm